yoe/fdpowermon/README.md

      - Add fdpowermon to your X11 session
      - Profit!

-Bugs are welcome through the Debian BTS, "fdpowermon" package
+Bug reports are welcome through the Debian BTS, "fdpowermon" package